istio/community/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Istio Steering Committee at steering@discuss.istio.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Istio Code of Conduct Committee at istio-coc@googlegroups.com, or any member of the Istio Steering Committee.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.